Guide To Sikh Weddings

 Sikh Wedding Day Traditions

-Chuda Ceremony / Chooda Ceremony
+Chuda Ceremony / Chooda Ceremony:

 The Chuda ceremony or chooda ceremony takes place at the bride’s home, where her maternal uncle (mama) or an elder relative ties a set of red and white bangles (chuda) on her wrists.
-The chuda symbolizes her marital status and is believed to bring good luck.
+The chuda symbolises her marital status and is believed to bring good luck.

 Chuda Ceremony Sikh Wedding